Joint JD/PhD Law-Psychology Program

 Students attend the School of Law and the Department of Psychology simultaneously for six years, integrating course work in both disciplines each year.
 Students maintain continuous contact with the faculties of both schools and the developments in both disciplines over the course of each year.

-In the seventh year, after obtaining the JD, students undertake a year-long supervised internship in clinical and forensic psychology and complete their doctoral dissertation.
+In the seventh year, after obtaining the JD, students undertake a year-long supervised internship and complete their doctoral dissertation.
 They are awarded the PhD at the end of their seventh year.

 Training consists of seven elements: